-- Remove the stove door by removing the 4 screws retaining the hinges to the door and place face down onto a soft sound surface so as not to damage the door or glass. - Remove the old fibre rope seals and scrape old glue from the locating grooves. - Clean the locating groove with a clean, dry cloth to remove all old dust and debris.
+- Remove the stove door by removing the 4 screws retaining the hinges to the door and place face down onto a soft sound surface so as not to damage the door or glass. - Note the door seal joining positions in relation to the door.
+Remove the old fibre rope seals and scrape old glue from the locating grooves. - Clean the locating groove with a clean, dry cloth to remove all old dust and debris.
 Squeeze a generous bead of fresh stove rope seal glue into the rope locating groove.
-Press the new fibre rope seal into the locating groove, noting the joint positions in fig 7.
+Press the new fibre rope seal into the locating groove, noting the joint positions.
 Refit door and close to apply pressure to new rope.
 Leave the door closed for at least 12 hours before lighting the appliance and run at a low temperature for approximately one day.
 Also refer to the stove rope glue manufacturer's instructions.
 This allows the adhesive to fully bond to the seal. - Using the appliance with a damaged door seal can cause dangerous fumes to enter the room, or the appliance to over fire resulting in damage.